ubuitrago/ContainerShip/PRESENTATION_SLIDES.md

 #### **Real-time Analysis**
 Technology detection and processing

-#### **Optimization Results**
-Security, performance, and best practices
+#### **Security, Performance, and Vulnerability Analysis** *(ENHANCED)*
+Comprehensive assessment including **dedicated CVE scanning**

 #### **Before/After Comparison**
-Visual improvement demonstration
+Visual improvement demonstration with **security insights**

 #### **Interactive Features**
 Recommendation exploration

 <!--
-Speaker Notes: Let me show you ContainerShip in action.
+Speaker Notes: Let me show you ContainerShip in action with our enhanced capabilities.
 [If doing live demo: demonstrate the actual interface.
 If not live:] Here's a walkthrough of analyzing a typical suboptimal Python Flask Dockerfile.
-Notice how the system immediately detects this as a Python Flask application and begins tailored analysis.
-Within seconds, we see comprehensive results covering security vulnerabilities - like running as root user, performance issues - such as inefficient layer ordering, and best practices violations - like missing health checks.
-The before-and-after comparison clearly shows the improvements: multi-stage builds reducing image size, proper user management for security, and optimized layer caching for faster builds.
-Users can click through each recommendation card to understand not just what to change, but why these changes improve their container's security, performance, and maintainability.
+Notice how the system immediately detects this as a Python Flask application and begins tailored analysis with integrated vulnerability scanning.
+Within seconds, we see comprehensive results including dedicated CVE scanning of base images and packages, security vulnerabilities, performance issues, and best practices violations.
+The enhanced before-and-after comparison shows not only traditional improvements but also security insights from our vulnerability scanner.
+Users can explore detailed vulnerability reports alongside optimization recommendations, understanding both how to improve their container and what security risks to address.
 -->

 ---

 ### Technical Innovation & Advantages

-#### **Hybrid Intelligence**
+#### **Multi-Source Hybrid Intelligence** *(ENHANCED)*
-First platform combining local docs + real-time web search
+**Multi-LLM** + local docs + **DuckDuckGo & Tavily APIs**

+#### **Integrated Vulnerability Scanning** *(NEW)*
+**Real-time CVE assessment** for Docker images & packages

 #### **Extensible Architecture**
-Easy addition of new analysis tools
+Easy addition of new analysis tools & **LLM providers**

 #### **Specialized Expertise**
 Purpose-built for containerization vs. generic AI